Details of the 9 Days Tour Itinerary to The Highlights of Egypt

 Step Pyramid of Saqqara

-The Sakkara step pyramid is made up of 6 steps that are stacked on top of one another and has a height of 62 meters.
-It is regarded as the first large-scale cut stone building and dates back to the time of King Djoser, who ruled Egypt in the 27th century B.C.
+The Sakkara step pyramid is made up of 6 steps that are stacked on top of one another and have a height of 62 meters.
+It is regarded as the first large-scale cut-stone building and dates back to the time of King Djoser, who ruled Egypt in the 27th century B.C.

 We will then return you to your hotel in Cairo so you may spend the night there.

 After breakfast, get ready for a new experience as you travel in a private A/C vehicle with your Egyptologist tour guide to see the most well-known Alexandria tourist sights, beginning with:

 a Roman cemetery where a family tomb exhibits the fusion of Roman and Egyptian design.
 To see the tomb and Caracalla Hall, go underground.

 Return to the surface and continue your visit:

 a 25-meter-tall (82-foot) granite column erected as a monument to Emperor Diocletian, who liberated the besieged city and provided food for its hungry citizens.

 Citadel of Qaitbay

 On the Mediterranean seashore, a castle from the fifteenth century.
 Sultan Al-Ashraf Qa’id Bay founded it in the year 1477.
 Pharos Island and Qaitbay Citadel are both located in the same area.